guidemetothemoon/kristhecodingunicorn/content/english/post/k8s_upgrade_strategy.md

 Now, let's take a look at concrete example here: in the animation below I've visualized an AKS cluster upgrade flow.
 We have an AKS cluster with 2 nodes which will be upgraded to a new Kubernetes version with latest node OS image.
 Node surge value is set to default where only 1 Node at a time will be taken down for upgrade.

 There are 2 applications in the game:
 - DeerCat application with 8 replicas spread across existing 2 nodes.
-DeerCat application has PDB defined where 6 out of 8 Pods must be available at all times.
+DeerCat application has PDB defined where at least 6 out of 8 Pods must be available.
 - BlackHatCat application with 2 replicas which will be deployed to the same AKS cluster while the upgrade process is ongoing.

 The upgrade will happen as follows:

-1. Create buffer node, Node 3, on the chosen new version.
+1. Create buffer node (Node 3) with the chosen, new Kubernetes version.
 2. Choose Node 1 to upgrade.
 3. Prohibit scheduling of new deployments (cordon) to this Node.
 4. Empty Node 1 (drain) by re-creating all Pods on other available Nodes, including the buffer node.
 The amount of Pods to be killed and re-created simultaneously is defined by Pod Disruption Budgets.